ninegua/ic-nix/README.md

 All you need is a working [nix] installation on your computer.

+**WARNING**

-**WARNING**: Releases are built against the latest main branches of each project on a weekly update schedule.
+1. Releases are built against the latest main branches of each project on a weekly update schedule.
 They may not always work.
 Please understand the risks before proceed.
+2. If you must look for pre-built `aarch64` binaries, please use the [20220519-aarch64](https://github.com/ninegua/ic-nix/releases/tag/20220519-aarch64) release.
+They were built offline and manually uploaded.

 Supported projects: